FAQs: Cryptocurrency 101: The Ultimate Beginner’s Guide

-An is fundamentally a cryptocurrency that shares the same source code that was used to create Bitcoin.
-However, alterations and differences in the open-source code makes this different from bitcoin.
-Since Bitcoin is the pioneering coin, everything that is not bitcoin is considered a de-facto altcoin.
+An alctoin is fundamentally a cryptocurrency that shares similar source code used to create Bitcoin.
+However, alterations and differences in the open-source code makes the project distinct from bitcoin.
+Since Bitcoin is the pioneering crypto, everything that is not bitcoin is considered a de-facto altcoin.

 The term became popularised during the 2017 bitcoin fork war, and now serves to include upwards of 10,000 coins on the market today.
-Ethereum is likely the only coin that has gained sufficient traction and differentiation from bitcoin not be considered an altcoin – though this is debatable.
+Ethereum is likely the only coin that has gained sufficient traction and differentiation from bitcoin to be considered on its own merits – though this is debatable.

 How do you Store Cryptocurrencies?

 Before anything else, you’ll need a crypto wallet.
-Even digital money requires a wallet, which can be an exchange wallet or a personal hardware wallet.
+Even digital money requires a wallet, which can be an exchange wallet, an internet browser wallet, a phone app or a personal hardware wallet.